swang373/pyxrdcp/README.md

 pip install pyxrdcp
 ```

+This takes care of installing any missing Python packages as well.
 If you must build it manually, download the release tarball, unpack it, and install using the following commands:

 ```bash
 curl -OL https://github.com/swang373/pyxrdcp/archive/<version>.tar.gz